lantern-works/red-ink/readme.md

-eink cli
+# red-ink

 warning: this uses agressive timings for the eink display. you should manually do a full refresh once in a while, or risk burnin

-usage

-    red-ink # run in interactive mode
+Open an interactive mode for sentences

+    red-ink

+Show four sentences

-    red-ink some, comma, separated, sentences # display up to 4 lines of text from cli
+    red-ink some, comma, separated, sentences

+Display a 212x140 image in black and white

+    red-ink path/to/image.bmp

+## development

 run locally on the pi